Orphan's benefit

 Starting from 2 August 2011:

-• People under 21 years of age or unable to work at a degree of API or SD.
+• People under 21 years old or disabled for the work in a degree of I.P.A or G.I.

 • People over 21 years of age provided that they do not work or receive an annual income below the annual minimum salary.
 They will be paid until they reach 25 years of age